HabitatFramework/UserGuide/preface/preface.rst

 Administrators
 --------------
-It is recommend that a person within each organisation is designated as the tool and database administrator.
+It is recommended that a person within each organisation is designated as the tool and database administrator.
 This person should:

 * Have an understanding and experience of IT systems management.
 * Understand relational database structures.